Dick Tracy by Mike Curtis and Charles Ettinger for September 12, 2014

 12. Cumbres toltec steam engine tiny

-jimguess about 10 years ago
+jimguess over 10 years ago

 Good grief!
 There is sure a lot of ‘wandering away from the subject’ in this comment section!